jeverett93/dailyplanner/README.md

 # Live Link: https://jeverett93.github.io/dailyplanner/

 # About:
 This is a simple calendar application that allows the user to save events for each hour of the day.
 It also color codes past present, and future events.
+Events persist even after page is refreshed.

 # Contributors: jeverett93.github.io